-The firing of the cannon was suspended in 1939, at the outset of the second world war, but resumed 20 years later on April 21st (Rome's birthday), 1959.
+The firing of the cannon was suspended in 1939, at the outset of the second world war, but resumed 20 years later on April 21st (Rome's birthday) 1959.

 My name is David Lown and I am an art historian from Cambridge, England.
-Since 2001 I have lived in Italy, where I run private and
+Since 2001 I have lived in Italy, where I run private walking tours of Rome.

 Search Walks in Rome: